 Game Day Initiatives

-Since its creation in April of 2009, the University’s Game Day Operations division has worked to make the Notre Dame football weekend experience as safe and enjoyable as possible for all visitors to campus.
-Through a series of different initiatives, Game Day has worked to improve the University’s game weekend experience in the categories of hospitality, communications, and safety and security.
-The 2009 season was just the beginning of improvements Game Day plans to bring to the weekend experience.
-Below is a list of past initiatives, and advancements for the 2012 season will be coming soon.
+Since its inception in April of 2009, the University’s Game Day Operations division has worked to make the Notre Dame Football weekend experience unlike any other.
+Through a series of different initiatives detailed below, Game Day has worked to improve the University’s game weekend experience in the categories of hospitality, communications, and safety and security.
+We’re not finished improving your Game Day…the best is yet to come!

-Game Day parking is available on the Burke Memorial Golf Course, weather permitting, for a $40 fee.
-Vendors take only cash and drivers show their football tickets to enter the parking areas.
+Weather permitting, Game Day parking is available on the Burke Memorial Golf Course for $40.
+Vendors accept cash only and drivers must show their football tickets to enter the parking area.
 Tailgating is permitted, but Burke parking is restricted to passenger cars only.
 Recreational vehicles, large trucks, buses, motorcycles and limos are not permitted.

 Five of Notre Dame’s National Championship-winning coaches are immortalized in statue form on the University’s campus.
 Prior to the 2010 season, four of the statues were moved to their new locations directly outside four of Notre Dame Stadium’s six entrances and each gate was renamed in honor of the corresponding legendary coach.
 During the 2011 season, a statue honoring Dan Devine was dedicated and is placed in front of the Dan Devine Gate, which was named in 2010.
 Their locations are: